Combining E-Graphs with Abstract Interpretation: Implementation

 This relationship generates monotonically narrowing interval abstractions.
 0-arity nodes represent either constants associated with degenerate intervals or variables taking user defined interval constraints.

-The classical problem of interval arithmetic is the so-called `dependency problem', arising because the domain does not capture correlations between multiple occurrences of a single variables.
+The classical problem of interval arithmetic is the so-called `dependency problem', arising because the domain does not capture correlations between multiple occurrences of a single variable.
 Consider $x\in [0,1]$, under classical IA:

-Within the e-graph framework we discover, via term rewriting, $x-x\cong 0$ and by Eqn. \ref{eqn:int_class_update} the expression is now correctly abstracted by the (much tighter) degenerate interval $[0,0]$.
+The e-graph framework discovers, via term rewriting, $x-x\cong 0$ and by \eqref{eqn:int_class_update} the expression is now correctly abstracted by the (much tighter) degenerate interval $[0,0]$.

-For this work we use a set of 39 rewrites, defining equivalences of real valued expressions.
+We use a set of 39 rewrites, defining equivalences of real valued expressions.
 The basic arithmetic rewrites are commutativity, associativity, distributivity, cancellation and idempotent operation reduction across addition, subtraction, multiplication and division.
 Conversion rewrites describe the natural equivalence between the power function and multiplication/division.
 Table \ref{tab:rewrite_table} contains the remaining rewrites.

-Conditional rewrites such as the first ``Division'' rewrite are only valid on a subset of the input domain.
-By attaching additional information through an AI we can prove validity of such rules.
-Eqn. \ref{eqn:cond_apply} illustrates how conditional rewrites can be applied, as IA can confirm that $0\not \in \llbracket x+y \rrbracket$, in order to remove multiple occurrences of variables, improving the expression bound produced by IA.
+Conditional rewrites, e.g. ``Div.'', are only valid on a subset of the input domain.
+Via an IA the e-graph can prove validity of such rules.
+In \eqref{eqn:cond_apply} IA can confirm that $0\not \in \llbracket x+y \rrbracket$, in order to remove multiple occurrences of variables resulting in expression bound improvements.

-To show how multiple expressions in an e-class can independently contribute to a tight abstraction, consider the following equivalent expressions for variables $x \in [0,1]$ and $y \in [1,2]$.
+Multiple expressions in an e-class can independently contribute to a tight abstraction.
+Consider the following equivalent expressions for variables $x \in [0,1]$ and $y \in [1,2]$.

 All three reside in the same e-class within an e-graph with associated interval $[-3,\frac{1}{3}] \cap [-2,0] \cap [-1,1] = [-1,0]$.
-Thus, given the first expression~\ref{eqn:rw_a}, we are capable of generating a tight interval enclosure using two distinct equivalent expressions for the upper (\ref{eqn:rw_b}) and lower (\ref{eqn:rw_c}) bounds.
+Thus, given the first expression~\eqref{eqn:rw_a}, the e-graph generates a tight interval enclosure using two distinct equivalent expressions for the upper \eqref{eqn:rw_b} and lower \eqref{eqn:rw_c} bounds.